 Superior Preparation | Extraordinary Results

-"The Career Development team searched day and night for high caliber internships that could provide good foundations for our careers.
-They made sure we found an internship we were excited about that would also help us understand the sector we were exploring."—Brenda Ponton, MESM 2013
+"The Career Development team searched day and night for high-caliber internships that could provide good foundations for our careers.
+They made sure we found an internship we were excited about and that would help us understand the sector we were exploring."—Brenda Ponton, MESM 2013

 Professional experience allows students to learn about a particular field, develop contacts, and apply what they have learned in the classroom to real-world situations.
-In fact, practical experience ranks at the top of the list of what employers would like to see in job candidates.
+In fact, practical experience ranks at the top of the list of what employers like to see in job candidates.
 Most employers look unfavorably on potential employees who come out of a professional graduate school without internship experience.

-As such, the Bren School places a strong emphasis on professional experience, and students are encouraged to complete an internship during the summer between their first and second years.
-The Career Development team works closely with students to help them secure rewarding internships in various sectors, organizations, and locations across the US and world depending on their interests and career goals.
+The Bren School places a strong emphasis on professional experience, and students are encouraged to complete an internship during the summer between their first and second year.
+The Career Development team works closely with students to help them secure rewarding internships in various sectors and organizations, and in locations across the U.S. and the world, depending on their interests and career goals.

 of 1st-year MESM students complete a summer internship each year

 of MESM interns over the past two years received some sort of funding for their summer internships

 Number of countries in which students have found internships over the years

 or more internships are Bren-facilitated each year (via alumni, Career Development postings, Group Projects, Corporate Partnerships, etc.)

 Michael Millstein (MESM 2016) in the office at the University of California, Los Angeles, where he worked on energy-efficiency projects for UCLA Health through the EDF Climate Corps Fellowship Program.